yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 original_id: single-page-application
 ---

 This tutorial is based on an tutorial by [Sheshbabu](https://github.com/sheshbabu).
 The original article can be found [here.](http://www.sheshbabu.com/posts/rust-wasm-yew-single-page-application/).
+It has been slightly reworked and should give a pretty good understanding of Yew and how to build single pages Application.
+Still, if you see a way in which it can improve this tutorial to do reach the Yew community.
+Contributions are welcome.

 In this tutorial, We will learn to build a simple ecommerce site called "RustMart" that will have 2 pages: